Black Canadians

 Black Canadians have made vital contributions to Canadian society since the early seventeenth century.
 They built thriving communities despite the challenges of racism and fought as Canadian soldiers in the World Wars.

 Black Canadians made significant contributions to the First and Second World Wars, facing racism to serve their country.
-Black soldiers served in various roles, from combat to essential labour like logging, road building and trench digging, with approximately 1,300 soldiers serving in World War One and several thousand in World War Two.
-They also supported the war effort on the Home Front through factory work and fundraising.
+Black soldiers served in various roles, from combat to essential labour like logging and road building.
+Approximately 1,300 Black soldiers served in the First World War, and a few thousand served in the Second World War.
+Black Canadians also supported the war effort on the Home Front through factory work, working in coal mines, farming and fundraising.
 Their service was vital in helping to shift attitudes toward visible minorities.

 Building communities